top of page

 About

 Lynne Arovas, a Greenwich resident, graduated with a B.A. in psychology and minor in art from Arcadia University.
 Her art studies include Silvermine School of Art, The Eddie Niño Art School, and currently the Rowayton Arts Center.
 Lynne has exhibited in numerous juried, group and solo exhibitions.
-She is a member of Art/Place Gallery, Greenwich Arts Society, Stamford Art Association, and Rowayton Arts Center (exhibiting member).
-Lynne’s work has been selected for several awards in juried shows, and was recently part of the 52nd Annual Nor’Easter Exhibition at the New Britain Museum of Art.
+She is a member of the Artists Collective of Westport, Art/Place Gallery, Stamford Art Association, Ridgefield Guild of Artists, and Rowayton Arts Center (exhibiting member).
+Lynne’s work has been selected for several awards in juried shows, and was part of the 53rd Annual Nor’Easter Exhibition at the New Britain Museum of Art.

 Energy in order is one way I would describe my work.
-Arranging expressive designs of nervous energy in a contained, structured way is for me a very calming and almost meditative experience.
-There is satisfaction placing “chaos” in order, and excitement combining these contrasting elements into a dynamic composition.
-Emotions, nature, and color inspire me and are often the intertwining themes in my work.
+Arranging expressive designs of nervous energy in a contained, structured way.
+The process of continually recutting, rearranging, gluing and sealing creates a tile like quality.
+Emotions, nature, and color inspire me and are often the intertwining themes in my collage.
 My goal for a collage is reached when I am finally content with the color harmony, pattern relation, dimension created and emotions/thoughts expressed.

 See more of my work at lynnearovas.com